 Every day for the next 18 months, I commuted directly past the remains of the WTC on foot.
 I watched street vendors sell Ground Zero t-shirts and hats to tourists, while photographers—amateur and professional alike—lined up to document their moment in the aftermath of tragedy.

-I needed to say that out loud.
+I needed to say that out loud today.